j123b567/scpi-parser/README.md

  - v1.0 - https://github.com/j123b567/scpi-parser/archive/v1.0.zip
  - git clone https://github.com/j123b567/scpi-parser.git

-Go to the `libscpi` directory

-Build library, results are in `dist` folder

-	make

-You can test library functions by

-	make test

-You can use any of the examples in the `examples` directory
+Library is in folder `libscpi` and you can use it directly in your embedded project.

+You can try to make examples so just run `make`.

+In folder `examples` there are several examples using console or TCP connection to emulate SCPI instrument.

 Version history